|index | song | info | species | traits | breeding | customs | rules and faqs | expedition HQ | database | forum|

 Inheriting Traits and Colors

-At the moment, Samanayrs follow a very simple (and technically incorrect.. eh heh) form of genetics.
+Samanayrs follow a very simple form of genetics.
 If one of the parents has a special trait, there is a 50% chance that the foal will inherit it.
 If both parents have the same trait, there is a 100% chance the foal will inherit it.
 Random traits may also appear - the result of hidden genetics or random mutations?
 Who knows!

-The species of the foal is also determined randomly, if the parents are of different species.
+If both parents are the same non-magical species, the foal will also be that species.
 Most cross-breed foals will result in a hybrid of the two species, with some traits from both of the species.
 Occasionally a foal will inherit all of the traits of one of the parents' species, and will be considered to be of that species.

-Foals of Mystics are determined differently.
-There is no such things as a hybrid or partial Mystic - a Samanayr is either one or not.
-There is about a 20% chance that the foal of a Mystic crossed with another species of Samanayr will be a Mystic, and if two Mystics have a foal the chance is increased to 50%.
-The same is also true for Miseries - a Samanayr can't be a part-Misery.
+Foals of magical species are determined differently.
+There is no such things as a hybrid or partial Mystic, Misery, Sibyl, and so on - a Samanayr is either one or not.
+There is about a 20% chance that the foal of a magical species crossed with another species of Samanayr will be that species, and if two Samanayrs of the same magical species have a foal the chance is increased to 50%.

 Colors and patterns are inherited from both parents.
 Some colors tend to be more dominant than others, while others are less dominant, but at the moment inherited colors and patterns are determined more or less randomly.
 The occasional color mutation may also spring up.